Major causes are diabetes and high blood pressure.

 Ultrasonography is often done to rule out obstruction and check the size of the kidneys.
 Small, scarred kidneys often indicate that loss of kidney function is chronic.
 Determining a precise cause becomes increasingly difficult as chronic kidney disease reaches an advanced stage.

-Conditions that can cause or worsen chronic kidney disease and its consequences that might adversely affect overall health should be promptly addressed, such as
+Conditions that can cause or worsen chronic kidney disease and adversely affect overall health should be promptly addressed, such as

 Controlling the level of sugar (glucose) in the blood as well as high blood pressure in people with diabetes substantially slows deterioration in kidney function.
-Drugs called angiotensin-converting enzyme (ACE) inhibitors and angiotensin II receptor blockers, which help lower blood pressure, may decrease the rate of decline in kidney function in some people with chronic kidney disease.
+Medications called angiotensin-converting enzyme (ACE) inhibitors and angiotensin II receptor blockers (ARBs), which help lower blood pressure, may decrease the rate of decline in kidney function in some people with chronic kidney disease.
+Medications called sodium-glucose cotransporter-2 (SGLT2) inhibitors can also slow deterioration in kidney function, but they should be avoided in people with type 1 diabetes mellitus.

-Doctors avoid prescribing drugs that are excreted by the kidneys, or they prescribe lower doses of such drugs.
-Many other drugs may need to be avoided.
-For example, ACE inhibitors, angiotensin II receptor blockers, and the diuretics spironolactone, amiloride, and triamterene may need to be stopped in people with severe chronic kidney disease and high potassium levels because these drugs can increase potassium levels.
+Doctors avoid prescribing medications that are excreted by the kidneys, or they prescribe lower doses of such medications.
+Many other medications may need to be avoided.
+For example, ACE inhibitors, ARBs, and certain diuretics (such as spironolactone, amiloride, and triamterene) may need to be stopped in people with severe chronic kidney disease and high potassium levels because these medications can increase potassium levels.

 Obstructions in the urinary tract are removed or relieved.
 Bacterial infections are treated with antibiotics.